-While it’s great that you’re passionate about becoming a house sitter, remember that you must fully consider the logistics involved with each assignment before you apply.
+While it’s great that you’re passionate about becoming a house sitter, remember that you must fully consider the logistics involved with each sit before you apply.

 If you’re planning to house sit with your family, make sure that you decide exactly how much responsibility you are happy to take on and consider the suitability of the location.

-For instance you would probably enjoy an assignment out in the countryside with plenty of space for your little ones to play.
+For instance you would probably enjoy house sitting out in the countryside with plenty of space for your little ones to play.
 A studio apartment in a busy city centre might not be conducive for family life.

 Make your application unique.

-While it’s good to have a template application ready and waiting, tailor it to each individual assignment.
-Home owners appreciate little references to their advert.
-It gives them confidence in you as a sitter, and shows them you have read and considered each aspect of their assignment.
+While it’s good to have a template application ready and waiting, tailor it to each individual sit.
+Homeowners appreciate little references to their advert.
+It gives them confidence in you as a sitter, and shows them you have read and considered each aspect of their opportunity.

 Receiving a positive reply to your application is always a moral boosting moment, however this is where the roles reverse and you become the interviewer.